This is the 122nd

 POOJAS AND CELEBRATIONS Apart from regular poojas

-– May), Brahmotsavam in the month Vaikasi (May – June), Aani Thirumanjanam (June- July), Poornima in the month Aadi (July – August – This is the day
+special poojas are conducted on Chitra pournami in the month Chithirai (April–May), Brahmotsavam in the month Vaikasi (May–June), Aani Thirumanjanam (June- July), Poornima in the month Aadi (July–August), This is the day

-Lord Shiva gave darshan to Uthanga Muni as Panchavarneswarar), Avani Moolam in the month Aavani (July – Aug), Navaratri and annabhishekam in the
+Lord Shiva gave darshan to Uthanga Muni as Panchavarneswarar), Avani Moolam in the month Aavani (July–Aug), Navaratri and annabhishekam in the

-month Aippasi (Sep – October), Thiruvathirai
+month Aippasi (Sep–October), Thiruvathirai

-in the month Margazhi (Dec – Jan), Thaipoosam in the month Thai (January),
+in the month Margazhi (Dec–Jan), Thaipoosam in the month Thai (January),

-Maha Shivaratri in the month Vaikasi (Feb – March), Panguni Uthiram in the
+Maha Shivaratri in the month Vaikasi (Feb–March), Panguni Uthiram in the

-month Panguni (March – April) and Monthly pradosam.
+month Panguni (March–April) and Monthly pradosam.

 TEMPLE TIMINGSThe temple will be kept

-open between 06.00 hrs to 12.30 hrs and 16.00 hrs to 20.30 hrs.
+open from 06.00 hrs to 12.30 hrs, and from 16.00 hrs to 20.30 hrs.

 CONTACT DETAILS: The landline +91 431 276 8546 and mobile numbers